-- 3. Identify each of the following statements as TRUE or FALSE - 1.
-Return on investment is a useful performance measure for head office management to help them identify weaknesses in cost centre management. - 2.
-Return on investment is calculated by dividing controllable profit by investment in net assets. - 3.
-The use of return on investment as a performance measurement can have adverse consequences for the company as a whole. - 4.
-Return on investment is calculated by dividing divisional net profit by investment in net assets.
+- 3. Identify each of the following statements as TRUE or FALSE - a) Return on investment is a useful performance measure for head office management to help them identify weaknesses in cost centre management - b) Return on investment is calculated by dividing controllable profit by investment in net assets - c) The use of return on investment as a performance measurement can have adverse consequences for the company as a whole - d) Return on investment is calculated by dividing divisional net profit by investment in net assets

-Answers
+Chapter 10 Answers

-1. Warkworth Sunter plc
+1. Warkworth Sunter

-Divisional performance statement for BC for March 20X4
+Divisional performance statement for BC for March 2010

-£
+€

-Sales 65 033
+Sales 65,033

-Less: variable costs (9 804 + 12 750 + [13 340 \times 10%] (23 888)
+Less: variable costs (9 804 + 12 750 + [13 340 x 10%] (23,888)

-Contribution 41 145
+Contribution 41,145

-Less: Controllable fixed costs (13 340 \times 90%) (12 006)
+Less: Controllable fixed costs (13 340 x 90%) (12,006)

-Controllable profit 29 139
+Controllable profit 29,139

-Less: Non-controllable fixed costs (depreciation) (6 444)
+Less: Non-controllable fixed costs (depreciation) (6,444)

-Divisional profit before allocation of head office costs 22 695
+Divisional profit before allocation of head office costs 22,695

-Head office cost allocation (8 883)
+Head office cost allocation (8,883)

-Divisional profit before tax 13 812
+Divisional profit before tax 13,812

-Controllable profit as a percentage of sales: